Rey Misterio: Training

 In 1987, Misterio opened a gym with Negro Casas and Super Astro.
 His first class included future international superstars such as Konnan, Psicosis, Halloween, Damián 666 and his nephew Rey Mysterio.
 Misterio is also known to have trained wrestlers such as Cassandro, Hayabusa, Extassis, Tigre Uno, Fobia, Misterioso, Demus 3:16, Ruby Gardenia, The Warlord, and Venum Black.

 Personal life and death

 Misterio's son is also a wrestler, who appears under the name El Hijo de Rey Misterio.

-Misterio was also uncle to wrestlers Rey Mysterio and Metalika, grand uncle to Dominik Mysterio, and brother-in-law to Super Astro.
+Misterio was also uncle to wrestlers Rey Mysterio (who originally wrestled as Rey Misterio Jr.) and Metalika, grand uncle to Dominik Mysterio, and brother-in-law to Super Astro.

 He is featured in the horror film El Mascarado Massacre (or Wrestlemaniac).

 Rey Misterio died on December 20, 2024, at the age of 66, 19 days before his 67th birthday.